Sooo…what’s your feeling about metallic threads?

 Use their light-reflecting properties to evoke a particular mood in a design; imagine the mystical shimmer of a mermaid’s tail, the radiant glimmer of an angel’s wings, a sparkling summer lake or a glittering winter snowfall.

-If you’d like to learn more about metallic threads, be sure and tune in to Needlepoint TV™ today at 2:00 p.m.
-Central on our Youtube channel.
+If you’d like to learn more about metallic threads, be sure to check out this episode of Needlepoint TV™.

 And if you’d like my FREE printable guide for using metallic threads to embellish your needlepoint projects, click the button below.